100 Notable alumni of

 -

-Drew Edward VerHagen is an American professional baseball pitcher for the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball (NPB).
-He has previously played in Major League Baseball (MLB) for the Detroit Tigers and St. Louis Cardinals.
+Drew Edward VerHagen is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Detroit Tigers and St. Louis Cardinals, and in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters.

 -